BigDataAnalyticsGroup/docker-bde/README.md

  ✔ Container docker-bde-app-1    Started                                                                                                                                      10.2s
 ```

-Afterwards, the container is running on your machine and you can connect to it.
-For this, use the following Docker command:
+Note that we actually create multiple containers due to the fact that certain notebooks require the access to external services.
+However, you do not need to interact with these directly and can just focus on `docker-bde-app-1`, to which you can now connect using the following Docker command:
 ```sh
 $ docker compose exec -it app bash bde@118ca5f4b8a3:/$